joelmandell/joelmandell/README.md

 My name is Joel Mandell and I like to tinker with code.
 For the last 5 years I have been deep into the .NET-stack.
 And I learned to love it.
 One of the reasons is the direction Microsoft took, by embracing opensoure and making .NET Core, platform-independent (I.E runs on Linux).

+Since March 2022, I'm working as fullstack-developer at Sublime Consulting AB, using Umbraco and Optimizely.

-I work as a fullstack-developer at the Swedish company, Idavall Data AB.
+Previously I was working as a fullstack-developer at Idavall Data AB.
 They have booking software that is used by around 60% of Swedens municipalicities.
-My responsibility is to move from Win32 Forms application to cloud based solution.
+My responsibilities was to move from Win32 Forms application to cloud based solution.
 I am mostly fond of making API:s and - hopefully - make it easier for my fellow developers at my job to do improvements on the code base, by making it fun and easy to implement new features.

 I have only done some small contributions to opensource during my time.
 For example vue-apollo version 3 (with possibility for reactive pollingInterval).